karaukeband/karauke_udn/README.md

 Unlike headings, these can be displayed on the same line as other elements, so they can go at the end of lines etc.

 ### 5. Backing Vocals
 Backing vocals are written like chords, using parentheses.
 This may change in a future revision as it could potentially lead to confusion.
-Currenltly anything in () that doesn't match a known chord pattern is presumed to be babacking vocals.
+Currenltly anything in () that doesn't match a known chord pattern is presumed to be backing vocals.

 ```
 (Cm)(You’re gonna wish you) (Bb)(never had met me)